Vangelys/CoreNLP-Semafor-Pipeline/README.md

 4. Check environnements variables in `bin/config.sh`;

-*The automtic report generation will work only if you have a LaTeX compiler (as TexLive) on your computer.*
+*The automatic report generation will work only if you have a LaTeX compiler (as TexLive) on your computer.*

 The pipeline is ready !